 - Is the company ownership structure vested and aligned with the interests of the shareholders?

-- Is there high levels of employee engagement and retention?
+- Are there high levels of employee engagement and retention?

 The next one is the company’s strategy.